 In 2009, during the administration of Governor Jon Corzine, the New Jersey Department of Environmental Protection (NJDEP) recommended that the state develop a statewide adaptation plan in a report titled, Meeting New Jersey's 2020 Greenhouse Gas Limit: New Jersey's Global Warming Response Act Recommendations Report.
-However, no formal plan has been developed and the Office of Climate Change and Energy within NJDEP was closed during the administration of Governor Chris Christie.
+However, no formal plan was developed at that time and the Office of Climate Change and Energy within NJDEP was closed during the administration of Governor Chris Christie.

 The Georgetown Climate Center’s State Adaptation Progress Tracker, which tracks the progress states are making in preparing for the impacts of climate change, was supported by the MacArthur Foundation.